What is French Press coffee?

 French Press or coffee plunger or coffee press or La cafetiere there are many different names used for this exceptional coffee brewing method across the World.

 A French press is a simple yet elegant way of brewing coffee.
 It is considered one of the best ways to get a rich and bold taste with less acidity in your cup.
-The process of brewing coffee with a French press starts by adding coarse-ground beans in the carafe, then adding hot water and letting it steep for 4-6 minutes before pressing it down with the plunger.

 French Press is the most economical coffee brewing method, which is pretty easy to use.
 Anyone with minimal expertise can brew a perfect cup of coffee through this method.

 Let’s go through the history of the simplest and most widespread type of coffee maker across the World.

 How does a French Press work?

 French Press coffee maker has the simplest design compared to all other coffee brewing methods.
 It consists of a simple jar made of steel, glassware, or stone and a plunger assembly that contains metal filters.

 French Press is an immersion type of coffee brewing coffee method in which coffee grounds remain immersed in the water for four to six minutes to extract the flavors.

 The good thing about this brewing method is we have control over all the brewing parameters.
 And we can easily adjust all the brewing parameters according to our preference.

 Like we can choose the water temperature, adjust the strength by changing the amount of grounds, customize the grind size, and even tweak the steeping time based on our personal taste.
 In essence, the French press allows us to craft our coffee experience to match our mood and preferences.